gongbaochicken/Awesome-Meteor-Projects-Tutorials-List/README.md

 # Awesome-Meteor-Projects-Tutorials-List
 A concise list of Interesting Meteor Projects and Awesome Tutorials

 Why do you need this?
-This is a concise but useful list for a Meteor starter user.
-These references are arranged in order which may help you to get started without much full-stack experience step by step, under the hood of Meteor.js.
+This is a concise but useful list for Meteor.js starter users.
+These references are well-arranged in order, which may help you to get started without much full-stack experience step by step, under the hood of Meteor.js.

 ## Very useful tutorials
-As a starter, the best thing we can do is to understand the core parts of the useful documents in a short time.
+As a starter, the best thing we can do is to understand the core parts of the useful documents in a short time, before we get our hands dirty.

 * [Meteor](https://www.meteor.com/) <br>
 Meteor Official Website

 * [Udemy:Learn MeteorJS By Building 10 Real World Projects](https://www.udemy.com/learn-meteorjs-by-building-10-real-world-projects/learn/v4/overview) </br>
-This is very claasic and practicalLearn MeteorJS By Building 10 Real World Projects by Eduonix Learning Soultions
+This is very claasic and practicalLearn MeteorJS By Building 10 Real World Projects by Eduonix Learning Soultions.
+Since this was published before Meteor supported React, the contents in this tutorial is all about Blaze style Meteor.

 * [Udemy:Meteor and React for Realtime Apps](https://www.udemy.com/meteor-react-tutorial/learn/v4/overview) </br>
-Meteor and React for Realtime Apps by Stephen Grider
+Meteor and React for Realtime Apps by Stephen Grider.
+I learned this course because I feel that React is too hot to avoid learning it, leanring React with powerful Meteor might be a good move.
+Thanks to Stephen, this is really helpful.

 * [Meteor Performance 101](https://kadira.io/academy/meteor-performance-101) </br>
 This is a GREAT post about what you need to do if you want to boost the performance of your web built with Meteor.js.
 After reading this post, I solved a few of key performance issues I encounterd when I built my first Meteor app (http://dukemarket.heroku.com).
 Anyway, this is really worthy reading, for the specific improvement of meteor project and other general concept.